Raising Awareness: The Hidden Epidemic of Violence Against Children.

 • Witnessing violence between the parents or caregivers

-• Early or forcedfuly marriage mostly early
+• Early or forced marriage is mostly early

 Community level: